How do the 20 Common Sense Islamic values contribute to the well-being of humanity?

 If it is not common sense, then it is not Islam.

-By Dr. Safi Kaskas & Dr. Mike Ghouse
+Program presented by Dr. Safi Kaskas & Dr. Mike Ghouse

 Please register in advance for all meetings or one meeting at a time

 Join Zoom Meeting – Same link for all the 20 Values